Rich Energy: Sponsorship with Haas F1 Team

-On 10 July 2019, the Rich Energy Twitter account announced that the company had ended its sponsorship of Formula One constructor Haas F1 Team, saying that Rich Energy had terminated their title sponsorship deal due to the team's poor performance and Formula One Group's politics and attitude.
+On 10 July 2019, the Rich Energy Twitter account announced that the company had ended its sponsorship deal with Haas F1 Team due to the team's poor performance and Formula One Group's politics and attitude.
 The announcement from the energy drink brand came as "a surprise" to Guenther Steiner, Haas's team principal at the time.
-The following day, the company's shareholders attempted to disown the announcement, stating that the apparent termination of the sponsorship deal was "the rogue actions of one individual".
+The following day, the company's shareholders disowned the announcement, stating that the apparent termination of the sponsorship deal was "the rogue actions of one individual".
 The company also stated that it was "in the process of removing the individual from all executive responsibilities".
-Former CEO William Storey later accused his company's shareholders of "mounting a coup" in relation to the Haas F1 team sponsorship.
+William Storey later accused his company's shareholders of "mounting a coup" in relation to the Haas F1 Team sponsorship.

-On 9 September 2019, a day after the Italian Grand Prix, Haas F1 announced the termination of the deal with Rich Energy with immediate effect.
+On 9 September 2019, a day after the Italian Grand Prix, Haas announced the termination of the deal with Rich Energy with immediate effect.